-- Overall mattress thickness: this isn’t a hard-and-fast rule, but heavier sleepers should typically look for a mattress that is taller — normally 10” or more — as this usually means that there is more material in the mattress to provide support and durability.
+This isn’t a hard-and-fast rule, but heavier sleepers should typically look for a mattress that is taller — normally 10” or more — as this usually means that there is more material in the mattress to provide support and durability.
 However, the construction of the individual layers is more important than the total thickness of the mattress itself.

-- Design of the comfort layer: the comfort layer refers to the top part of the mattress that sits on top of the support layer and provides much of the overall feel of the mattress.
+The comfort layer refers to the top part of the mattress that sits on top of the support layer and provides much of the overall feel of the mattress.
 In some cases, we use the term “comfort layer” broadly to refer to what may actually be several thinner layers of material that perform this function.
 Below are some important things to look for when evaluating the comfort layer: